Policies

 Climate change impacts are experienced across the organisation and community, and mitigation and adaptation actions are implemented by Councillors, staff and community members.

 This policy applies to Council services and assets.
-It is to be considered when Council and its officers make recommendations and decisions, or design and review programs, processes and projects.
+It is to be considered when Council and its officers make recommendations and decisions, design and review programs, processes and projects.

 In 2015, the Victorian Ombudsman released two reports which highlighting the need for all Councils to ensure that their complaints handlings systems are effective, efficient and promote fairness, integrity, respect for human rights and administrative excellence.